ToanTrn/ToanTrn/README.md

 - 👋 Hi, I’m @ToanTrn
 - 👀 I’m interested in Gaming/Sports/IT
-- 🌱 I’m currently study Business Information Systems
+- 🌱 I currently study Business Information Systems

 <!---
 ToanTrn/ToanTrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.